Gold Diggers of 1937: Production

 Richard Mauraum wrote the original play Sweet Mystery of Life.
 It was rewritten by George Haight.
 Film rights were sold to Warner Bros for $100,000 just before opening.
 The play was a flop.

 Although Busby Berkeley had directed Gold Diggers of 1935, for this film the director's chair was occupied by Warner Bros. comedy veteran Lloyd Bacon, who had collaborated with Berkeley on 42nd Street.
-Gold Diggers of 1937 marked Victor Moore's return to the screen after a two-year absence following Gift of Gab, during which he starred in Anything Goes on Broadway.
+Gold Diggers of 1937 marked Victor Moore's return to the screen after a two-year absence following the films Gift of Gab and Swing Time, during which he starred in Anything Goes on Broadway.

 The film was in production at Warner Bros.
 Burbank studio beginning in mid-July 1936, and premiered on 26 December 1936.
 It went into general release two days later.

+Critical reception

+The New York Times commented that the film lacked originality and wrote, "it is clearly the lack of ideas which makes the current "Gold Diggers" on the whole a disappointing Christmas package."
+It said that the film contained "two or three songs with acceptable tunes and wordage."
+Although there was a "plenitude of talent", the talent was largely wasted, however Joan Blondell is "a joy forever."

+Variety wrote that while the storylines of previous "Gold Digger" films lacked substance, "the current musical opus gets moving with the advantage of a trim backstage yarn."
+The performances of Dick Powell, Glenda Farrell, Victor Moore and Joan Blondell were well received.

+In their March, 1937 edition, Modern Screen gave the film a three-star review and wrote that it was the first of the "Gold Diggers" series to break away from the "ancient plot about the little chorus girl who gets her chance on the opening night of the big show" and that the storyline provided a "legitimate excuse for the customary big show."
+The review highlighted several of the performances and said "Glenda Farrell steals the female comedy honors, and in the men's department the laurel leaves go to Victor Moore, who makes the aged producer a very funny guy.
+There is first-rate tap dancing by Lee Dixon, and a fine satiric bit by William Davidson as head of the insurance company."

 Awards and honors

 In 1937, Busby Berkeley was nominated for an Academy Award for Best Dance Direction for the "All's Fair in Love and War" production number.
 Hermes Pan won for the "Funhouse sequence" in A Damsel in Distress.